wodby/docs/docs/stacks/_includes/local/docker-for-mac.md

 ### Bind mounts performance

 Out of the box Docker for mac bind mounts (volumes from host) have poor performance on sync.
 There are 2 ways how it can  be improved.
-[Performance tests 2017 Docker-sync vs Native](https://github.com/EugenMayer/docker-sync/wiki/Performance-Tests-2017).

 #### User-guided caching